 Of course, some paper products now come from sustainable forests.
 But much of it does not.
 Re-growing trees in sustainable forests is a slow process and therefore, it is often deemed quicker and cheaper to reap wood from virgin forests.
 However, the most effective way to reduce the demand for paper is to recycle it.
 Howden’s article demonstrates that the arguments regarding the amount of gases emitted during the recycling process are secondary to the urgent need to halt the deforestation.
 As the GCP’s report concludes: “If we lose forests, we lose the fight against climate change.”

 1st December 2010

 Recording of surface temperatures began in 1860 and public awareness of human-induced climate change was raised in the early 1970’s, when it was observed that the Earth had been experiencing a period of cooling.
-Since 1988, the IPCC (International Panel on Climate Change) has been the recognised scientific organisation responsible for global research and forecasts on climate change as well as coordinating policies accordingly.
+Since 1988, the IPCC (International Panel on Climate Change) has been the recognized scientific organization responsible for global research and forecasts on climate change as well as coordinating policies accordingly.
+Global Warming

 Greenhouse gases absorb infrared radiation (heat), which occurs when sunlight striking the Earth’s surface is reflected back towards space.
 Without interference, the temperature of the Earth’s surface should be reasonably constant, since the amount of energy from the sun and the amount of energy radiated back into space should be roughly the same.
 However, an increasing amount of undispersed gases in the atmosphere results in the Sun’s heat being absorbed, thus raising the surface temperature of the Earth.
 Many of these gases exist naturally, while some are solely man-made.
 Although the majority of the gases in the atmosphere are derived from natural sources and cause no harm to the environment, the accelerating rate at which they are being generated holds responsibility for the “Greenhouse Effect” and the apparent rise in the Earth’s climate.